thin-edge/thin-edge.io/docs/src/operate/c8y/software-management.md

 </p>

 :::note
-Disconnecting thin-edge device from cloud with `tedge disconnect c8y` command will stop and disable the software management feature.
+Disconnecting %%te%% device from cloud with `tedge disconnect c8y` command will stop and disable the software management feature.
 :::

 ### Manually enabling and disabling software management feature